 - Gets easily scuff but can be touched up with shoe polish, nonetheless

-- Dansko shoes are handmade so they can be inconsistent with size
+- Dansko shoes are handmade so they can be inconsistent with the size

 2. Skechers Work Relaxed Fit: Flex Advantage – Mcallen SR: Work Like You’re On Your Barefeet!